 What is personal drug importation?

 Personal drug importation is the practice of individuals buying a medicine from a pharmacy in another country and importing it for their own use (not re-sale).
 For millions of Americans, personal importation has been a lifeline of savings for decades due to lower drug prices in Canada and other countries.
-Detractors of the practice say it’s not safe due to counterfeit and substandard drugs, but most of these people are getting paid directly or indirectly from pharmaceutical companies.
+Detractors of the practice say it’s not safe due to counterfeit and substandard drugs, but most of them are getting paid directly or indirectly from pharmaceutical companies.

 This post identifies and discusses those parts of law, regulation and practice that are strongly in favor of personal drug importation.